gpoblon/rust-doc/rust.md

 let score = map.entry(String::from("Blue")).or_insert(0);
 *score += 10;
 ```
-blue team, if exists, sees its score updated. `score` has type `&mut V` so it needs to be refererenced to be updated.
+blue team, if exists, sees its score updated. `score` has type `&mut V` so it needs to be deref to be updated.
 ##### Print
 `println!("{:?}", scores);` will output `{"Yellow": 50, "Blue": 10}`.

 # Error Handling (9)
 Rust does not have exceptions and instead distinguishes 2 types of errors:
 - *unrecoverable* errors
-    Set by the dev
     Stop the execution of the program
+    Can be set by the dev
     Covered by the usage of the `panic!` macro
 - *recoverable* errors
     ex: file not found.